flutter/website/src/docs/development/ui/animations/tutorial.md

 }
 {% endprettify %}

-The middle three blocks in the diagram are all created in the `build()` method in GrowTransition.
-The GrowTransition widget itself is stateless and holds the set of final variables necessary to define the transition animation.
-The build() function creates and returns the AnimatedBuilder, which takes the (Anonymous builder) method and the LogoWidget object as parameters.
-The work of rendering the transition actually happens in the (Anonymous builder) method, which creates a Container of the appropriate size to force the LogoWidget to shrink to fit.
+The middle three blocks in the diagram are all created in the `build()` method in `GrowTransition`.
+The `GrowTransition` widget itself is stateless and holds the set of final variables necessary to define the transition animation.
+The build() function creates and returns the `AnimatedBuilder`, which takes the (`Anonymous` builder) method and the LogoWidget object as parameters.
+The work of rendering the transition actually happens in the (`Anonymous` builder) method, which creates a `Container` of the appropriate size to force the `LogoWidget` to shrink to fit.

 One tricky point in the code below is that the child looks like it's specified twice.
-What's happening is that the outer reference of child is passed to AnimatedBuilder, which passes it to the anonymous closure, which then uses that object as its child.
-The net result is that the AnimatedBuilder is inserted in between the two widgets in the render tree.
+What's happening is that the outer reference of child is passed to `AnimatedBuilder`, which passes it to the anonymous closure, which then uses that object as its child.
+The net result is that the `AnimatedBuilder` is inserted in between the two widgets in the render tree.

 <!-- skip -->
 {% prettify dart %}